Gum Pain Between Teeth: Potential Causes & Instant Relieve

 The solution is simply to clean the area to remove any debris.
 Here's what you can do:

-- Floss gently, going slightly below the gum line to dislodge any food stuck there.
-If your gums are sensitive or you struggle with flossing, try using a water flosser instead (it works well and can feel more comfortable).
+1. Floss gently, going slightly below the gum line to dislodge any food stuck there.
+If your gums are sensitive or you struggle with flossing, use a water flosser instead (it works better and can feel more comfortable).

-- Brush your teeth gently using circular motions.
+2. Brush your teeth gently using circular motions, and angle the bristles slightly toward the gum line.
 Always use a soft-bristled toothbrush and a gentle toothpaste.

-- Once the area is clean, you’ll usually feel relief right away.
+3. Once the area is clean, you’ll often notice instant relief.

-- If the problem keeps coming back despite your best efforts, see your dentist for a check-up.
+4. If the problem keeps coming back, see your dentist for a check-up.
 They may recommend a deep dental cleaning to remove plaque and tartar under your gum line.
-If the pain is caused by lost contact points between your teeth, your dentist may need to restore them to keep food from getting stuck again.
+If the pain is caused by gaps between your teeth, your dentist may need to restore those spaces to keep food from getting trapped again.

 2. Cavities